RyanDaDeng/laravel-api-module-generator/readme.md

 However, this package still generates a Repository folder that is simply just a query collection, nothing else.
 I do still prefer you put all your Eloquent-like queries into one single class, it's not about techinical SOLD principle levels, its only about code reusability and arrangement.

-You can check and read blogs from online, I suggest you to see some code that people try to apply repository-service pattern in Laravel...yeah, very complicated and...my question was like why you use Laravel?
+You can check and read blogs from online, I suggest you to see some code that people try to apply repository-service pattern in Laravel...yeah, very complicated and...my question was like why you use Laravel in the first place..?

 One more helpful point for you, sometimes you might do CACHE on your queries, you can check Decorator design pattern to help you set up.